updated on:

 As for Medium, their NSM reflects value for readers - an easy-to-use platform with interesting and useful content to read.

 Quora, as a Q&A platform, is focused on the number of questions answered.
 Why so?
-Because the more questions users answer, the fewer questions are left unanswered and the more value the platform brings to the user.
+Because the more questions users answer, the fewer questions are left unanswered, and the more value the platform brings to the user.
 Fair enough, we come to Quora for the core value they offer - the answers.
-The company's growth driver is a conversion of askers into answerers.
+The company's growth driver is the conversion of askers into answerers.

 By the way, Quora’s NSM perfectly reflects the company's mission «to share and grow the world’s knowledge».